microsoft/WhatTheHack/xxx-DynatraceOnAzure/Student/Challenge-02.md

 -  Examine the transformed application using service flows and back traces

 ### Tasks
-1. Run the following command to fetch the AKS credentials for your cluster.
+1. In Azure CLI, run the following command to fetch the AKS credentials for your cluster.
     ```shell
     az aks get-credentials --name "<aks-cluster-name>" --resource-group "<resource-group-name>"
     ```
     >💡**Hint:**  Refer back to Azure Portal under `<lastname>-dynatrace-azure-modernize-wth` resource group for aks cluster name
-1. Deploy the Dynatrace Kubernetes Operator
+1. Deploy the Dynatrace Kubernetes Operator onto your AKS cluster
     - Deploy Dynatrace Operator on the AKS cluster [via cluster extensions](https://learn.microsoft.com/en-us/azure/aks/cluster-extensions) blade.

+    >💡**Hint:**  To complete the above step, you will need the token and API URL you save from Challenge 0.

 <!--
 1. Deploy Kubernetes Dynatrace Operator